 Economics of Coal Phase-Out – Identifying Building Blocks for Future Regional Transition Frameworks

-Part of the Workgroup for Infrastructure Policy (WIP) at the University of Technology is the junior research group CoalExit, led by Dr. Pao-Yu Oei.
+Part of the Workgroup for Infrastructure Policy (WIP) at the University of Technology is the junior research group CoalExit, led by Prof. Dr. Pao-Yu Oei.

 A major challenge for international climate and energy policies, especially after the climate conferences COP21 and COP22, is curbing global coal consumption to prevent global warming, in the context of a global transformation towards a lower-carbon energy system.
 These processes require both, a technical overhaul of the energy system, and a societal transformation process including different group of actors, sectors, regions, and countries.
 The distributive aspects are a major challenge, and have previously often been underestimated.